All certificate programs can be used for IEA-accredited professional contact hours.

 Overall Program Orientation

-This program enhances your subtype knowledge and skills in using this important aspect of the Enneagram in your teaching.
-There is also practice with helpful feedback.
+This program enhances your subtype knowledge and skills in using this important aspect of the Enneagram in your work with clients.
+Each of the four virtual sessions is four hours long.
+They begin at 9 am PST and end at 1 pm PST, with assignments given in-between.

 Session 1 | Program overview

 Session 1 sets the framework and content for the program, starting with why we are doing a subtype program and what makes the instinctual subtypes so important.
-To that end, we will create a common subtype language, illuminate the key elements or structure of what type really is, and then dive into the instincts and subtype theory and practice.
+To that end, we will create a common subtype language, illuminate the key elements or structure of what type really is, and then dive into the instincts, the nine passions, and subtype theory and practice.

 If you teach subtypes too early, people get confused.
-If you don’t know subtypes or don’t use subtypes at all, you might unintentionally confuse or mislead people by giving examples of a type that go with one subtype that leave out the other two subtypes.
+If you don’t know subtypes or don’t use subtypes at all, you might unintentionally confuse or mislead people by giving examples of a type that go with one subtype but leave out the other two subtypes.
 You might also unintentionally mistype people by not being knowledgeable about the subtypes because some subtypes may look more like another type than the actual type of the person.

-That’s why this session goes more deeply into subtypes and then to subtypes as they relate to accurate teaching and typing.
+How do you use subtype information when working to help others find their type accurately?
 How much or how little do you teach and when?
-How much do you need to know in order to teach subtypes as the relate to specific applications?
-How do you teach subtypes so you don’t have to have all the answers, but allow those you teach to get enough from you to identify their subtypes themselves.
-Hint: it’s not all through lecture!
+How much do you need to know in order to teach subtypes as they relate to specific applications?
+How do you teach subtypes so you don’t have to have all the answers, but allow those you teach to get enough information from you to identify their subtypes themselves.
+You’ll receive great PowerPoint slides and practice your teaching skills with real-time feedback.

 CLEARING UP CONFUSIONS